microprediction/precise/README.md

 or the "factory" modules, perhaps.

-# Portfolios, managers, ensembles & mixture of experts and [Elos](https://github.com/microprediction/precise/blob/main/examples_basic_usage/compile_elo_ratings_for_managers.py)
+# Portfolio "managers" and their [Elos](https://github.com/microprediction/precise/blob/main/examples_basic_usage/compile_elo_ratings_for_managers.py)
-This part is too fluid to document thoroughly.
+Hopefully it is clear that portfolio techniques map to other uses like smarter stacking of time-series forecasting methods.
+But this part is too fluid to document thoroughly.
 See the portfolio directories in [skaters](https://github.com/microprediction/precise/tree/main/precise/skaters) and also the
 [managers](https://github.com/microprediction/precise/tree/main/precise/skaters/managers).
 Managers are just like cov skaterse except they emit portfolio holdings and state.

         s = {}